 - Start the design work for your project with the students while you wait for the printer to arrive.

-- When your printer arrives, carefully un-package it and keep all packaging safe for return postage.
-Print your projects and have fun exploring capabilities of the 3D printer with your students.
-If you have any technical problems contact our support team at firstname.lastname@example.org or call directly on 01257 276 116
+- When your machine arrives, carefully un-package it and keep all packaging safe for return postage.
+Create your projects and have fun exploring the capabilities of the 3D printer, 3D Scanner or Vacuum Former with your students.
+If you have any technical problems contact our support team at firstname.lastname@example.org or call directly on 01257 276 116 option 2.

-- At the end of your loan period package up the printer in it’s original packaging and return it to us.
+- At the end of your loan period package up the machine in its original packaging and return it to us.

-Take a look at some of the projects others have run whilst benefiting from a loan printer:
+Take a look at some of the projects others have run whilst benefiting from a loan machine: